-If you or a family member serves our great military, there’s a good chance you are familiar with USAA, the financial services company offering everything from auto insurance to bank accounts.
+If you or a family member serves in the military, there’s a good chance you are familiar with USAA, the financial services company offering everything from auto insurance to bank accounts.
 They offer a number of different credit cards.
 In this review we will take a look at the pros and cons associated with them.

-As you can see from the above table, you start out by earning less than 1/2% cash back.
-Only yearly spending above $10,000 will be earning 1% or more (and the amount below never will).
+As you can see from the above table, you start out by earning less than 0.5 percent cash back.
+Only yearly spending above $10,000 will be earning 1 percent or more (and the amount below never will).
 Most other mainstream cards offer at least 1 percent back on all purchases.

-Because of this tricky tier system, you would be better off with a more straightforward cash back card such as these:
+Because of this tricky tier system, you might be better off with a more straight-forward cash back card such as these:

 All of the cards from USAA that offer cash rewards use the aforementioned tiered system: